 Comparing Microsoft Surface Pro Vs Microsoft Surface Laptop

+The Microsoft Surface family of products covers a wide range of tablets, laptops, desktops, and even digital whiteboard devices.
+This has led to some confusion regarding what a Surface device is and what it can do.
 A common question is “What’s the difference between Microsoft Surface and Surface Laptops?”
 The answer depends on which Microsoft Surface device you’re talking about.
 Another common question is “Which is better when you compare Surface Pro vs Laptops?”
 The answer to this question may vary depending on what your needs are.
+How do they compare?
+To help you out, here’s a quick comparison between Microsoft Surface Pro and Microsoft Surface Laptop devices*:

 *For the sake of brevity, we will be comparing the base models of the newest Surface Pro and Surface Laptop devices: Surface Pro X, Surface Pro 7, and Surface Laptop 3 using data available on the Microsoft Store, retrieved February, 2020.